Pinkerton Locksmiths Blog

 In Western Australia, locksmiths must undergo rigorous training and meet specific qualifications to obtain a license.
 This ensures that licensed locksmiths possess the necessary skills and knowledge to provide reliable and professional locksmith services.
 The licensing process involves a thorough assessment of their capabilities and character, emphasising the importance of expertise in the field.

-To verify the legitimacy of a locksmith, customers can ask for their Security Agents license number as well as their Security Consultant (Class 1) & Installers (Class 1 & 4) license number.
-Subsequently, they can cross-reference this information on the WA Police licensing website, specifically on the Current License Holders Register.
+To verify the legitimacy of a locksmith, customers can ask for the locksmiths Security Agents license number as well as their Security Consultant & Installers license number.
+Subsequently, they can cross-reference this information on the WA Police licensing website, specifically, the Organisations list on the WA Police Current Security License Holders Register.
 This step helps consumers make informed decisions about the professionals they choose to secure their premises.

 Choosing a licensed locksmith not only safeguards against financial exploitation but also protects your property from damage caused by unqualified individuals.
 Licensed locksmiths possess the expertise to handle various lock and security systems without compromising the integrity of doors and locks.
 This assurance is invaluable in maintaining the security and structural integrity of your premises.